This page is optimized for smartphone display in Landscape Mode

 que nos tienen como si anduviésemos según la carne.

-¶Lo opuesto Pablo usó la guerra espiritual para llevar sus pensamientos en al cautiverio a Cristo (10:3 - 6)
+¶Lo opuesto (O) Pablo usó la guerra espiritual para llevar sus pensamientos en al cautiverio a Cristo (10:3 - 6)

 10:3Pues aunque andamos en la carne,